Walt Solek

 Walter Solek or Walt Solek (September 28, 1910 – April 1, 2005) was a Polish-American lyricist, musician, performer, and radio show host who introduced English-language lyrics into polka music in the United States.
-Solek was known as the "Clown Prince of Polka" and died on April 1, 2005, at the age of 94.
+Solek was known as the "Clown Prince of Polka".

 Solek was honored by the International Polka Association, the Polka Hall of Fame in Chicago, he is a Meriden Hall of Fame member, and "the first sailor in 1940 who could sing Anchors Aweigh in Polish".
 He hosted the Polka Show on WMMW radio for 28 years starting in 1947, and had a 75-year music career.

 Early career

 Solek's first break was with the Krakowska Orchestra organized by his brother Henry, with which he recorded on the RCA Victor label.
-In 1939 he organized his own polka band before being called up by Uncle Sam in 1940 to serve in the United States Navy.
+In 1939 he organized his own polka band before being called up for military service in 1940 to serve in the United States Navy.
 After World War II, his song "Julida Polka" was one of his earliest hits on Columbia Records.